tidy-finance/website/docs/22_trace_and_fisd.md

             .groups = "drop")
 ```

-Finally, we plot the two time series in the figure below.
+Finally, we plot the two time series in Figure 4.1.

 ```r